isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Fall_of_Singapore.png">
 Produced to mark the fall of Singapore in February 1942, this postcard features three different commemorative postmarks and postage stamps.
 A Japanese stamp collector had intentionally visited the post office on three separate occasions to collect these postmarks.
-From the left: the first anniversary of the Pacific War (dated 8 December 1942); the fall of Singapore (dated 20 February 1942 at Nagoya); and the second anniversary of the Pacific War (dated 8 December 1943). <i>Dated 1942 and 1943.
-Accession no.: B32413808G_0030.</i>
+From the left: the first anniversary of the Pacific War (dated 8 December 1942); the fall of Singapore (dated 20 February 1942 at Nagoya); and the second anniversary of the Pacific War (dated 8 December 1943). *Dated 1942 and 1943.
+Accession no.: B32413808G_0030.*
 </div>
 ```